-Vascular claudication is a pain in the legs that occurs due to decrease blood flow.
-Similar to Lumbar Spinal Stenosis, vascular claudication (caused by Peripheral Arterial Disease - PAD) cause increased pain with walking that is also relieved by rest.
+Vascular claudication is a leg pain that occurs due to decreased blood flow.
+Similar to Lumbar Spinal Stenosis, vascular claudication (caused by Peripheral Arterial Disease - PAD) causes increased pain with walking that is also relieved by rest.
 The difference is that the pain of vascular claudication is not relieved with forward flexion (shopping cart sign) or cycling as it is with Lumbar Spinal Stenosis.
-With Lumbar Spinal Stenosis a change in position (forward flexion) will cause a decrease in symptoms; with PAD, all activity will have to be stopped to relieve symptoms.
+With Lumbar Spinal Stenosis, a change in position (forward flexion) will cause a decrease in symptoms; with PAD, all activity will have to be stopped to relieve symptoms.

-The following videos contain some of the common orthopaedic and neurological examination procedures we use in diagnosing spinal Stenosis.
+The following videos contain some common orthopedic and neurological examination procedures we use to diagnose spinal Lumbar Spinal Stenosis.

-Low Back Examination - Effective Orthopaedic Testing - This video covers some of the common causes of low back pain and how to diagnose them using orthopaedic examination procedures.
-This video will be available for the public on Nov.
-7th/2022.
+Low Back Examination - Effective Orthopaedic Testing - This video covers some common causes of low back pain and how to diagnose them using orthopedic examination procedures.

-Hip Examination - Orthopaedic Testing This video goes through inspection and observation, palpation, Active and Passive Ranges of motion, and orthopaedic examination of the Hip region.
-This video will be available for the public on Feb.
-10th/2023.
+Hip Examination - Orthopaedic Testing This video goes through inspection and observation, palpation, Active and Passive Ranges of motion, and orthopedic examination of the Hip region.

-Lower Limb Neuro Examination - The lower limb neurological examination is part of the over all neurological examination process, and is used to assess the motor and sensory neurons which supply the lower limbs.
-This video will be available for the public on Nov.
-11th/2022.
+Lower Limb Neuro Examination - The lower limb neurological examination is part of the overall neurological examination process.
+It assesses the motor and sensory neurons that supply the lower limbs.

 Peripheral Vascular Examination - Key Points

-A peripheral vascular examination is a valuable tool used for ruling out signs of vascular-related pathology.
+A peripheral vascular examination is valuable for ruling out signs of vascular-related pathology.
 The detection and subsequent treatment of PVD can potentially mitigate cardiovascular and cerebrovascular complications.
-In this video we go over some of the common procedures we perform in daily clinical practice.
-This video is available for the public on November 14/2022.
+In this video, we review some common procedures we perform in daily clinical practice.

 Treatment of Lumbar Spinal Stenosis

 Research shows that 33%-50% of patients (with mild to moderate symptoms) who receive conventional therapy show significant functional improvements.
 By improvement, I am referring to decreased levels of pain, overall improved function in activities of daily living, and an increased ability to walk.
-This change could be enough of an improvement to completely avoid surgery.
+This change could be enough of an improvement to avoid surgery completely.
 (1, 7, 8,9)

 It is interesting to note what research DOES NOT recommend.
 For example, the use of Tylenol, NSAIDs, opioids, neurogenic pain medications, muscle relaxants, and epidural steroidal injections are not recommended for the treatment of Lumbar Spinal Stenosis.
 Unfortunately, these are some of the most common forms of treatment prescribed for this condition.
 (9)

-If a patient is in acute pain, is not sleeping, or cannot perform exercises due to pain, then the use of pharmaceutical intervention makes sense.
-But only so that they can sleep, perform their prescribed exercises, and receive their manual therapy.
+If a patient is in acute pain, is not sleeping, or cannot perform exercises due to pain, then pharmaceutical intervention makes sense.
+But only so they can sleep, perform their prescribed exercises, and receive manual therapy.
 (1, 7, 8,9)

 Manipulation & Mobilization

 Spinal Manipulation or Mobilization can be of great benefit in helping patients who suffer from Lumbar Spinal Stenosis.
-Think of the spine, from the neck right down to the lumbar region, as one functional unit, which needs optimum mobility for load distribution.
-When your upper back and neck are mobile, flexible, and strong, then when you perform an action, the force exerted is shared throughout the entire spine.
+Think of the spine, from the neck to the lumbar region, as one functional unit that needs optimum mobility for load distribution.
+When your upper back and neck are mobile, flexible, and strong, then when you act, the force exerted is shared throughout the entire spine.

-That is why we recommend that patients focus on both the symptomatic area (lumbar spine) and also consider any other areas of spinal tension.
+That is why we recommend that patients focus on both the symptomatic area (lumbar spine) and any other areas of spinal tension.
 The following videos provide examples of both manipulation and mobilization procedures.
 Both types of procedures are extremely effective, and we customize our recommendations and treatments based on the needs of each individual patient.
-(1) Click on the video about to see an example of lumbar spinal joint mobilization.
+(1) Click on the video for an example of lumbar spinal joint mobilization.

 Soft Tissue Therapy

-Resolve Chronic Low Back Pain - One of the structures that needs to be addressed are the deep paraspinal muscles.
-The Deep Para-Spinals (transversospinalis) muscles often atrophy in cases of chronic low back pain.
+Resolve Chronic Low Back Pain - One of the structures that must be addressed is the deep paraspinal muscles.
+The Deep Para-Spinals (transversospinalis) muscles often atrophy in chronic low back pain cases.